deislabs/image-layer-provenance/README.md

 This statement will be attached as an [OCI Reference Artifact](https://oras.land/cli/6_reference_types/) to the image and stored within the same registry and repository.
 Storing it at the same location as the image allows (1) easy inspection of image provenance and (2) seamless experience during vulnerability investigations.

+Storing the provenance document at the same location (in the registry as an artifact) simplifies image import workflows, such as importing an image to an on-prem or airgapped cloud environment.
+All image importers would need to do is to import an image and its associated OCI referrer provenance documents.

-The `artifactType` is still to be determined pending discussions.
+The `artifactType` of the referrer provenence document is still to be determined pending discussions.

 ![](./docs/media/readme/image-layer-provenance-document-stored-as-oras-reference-artifact.drawio.png)

 ### Proposed Organizational-Wide Provenance Guidelines